Steiger's: Mid to late 20th century

+Final phase

 Steiger's was taken over by The May Department Stores Company in 1994 and the company and brand ceased to exist.
 The Eastfield Mall store, for instance, was replaced by a Filene's, then in 2006 by a Macy's before being closed in 2016.
 The downtown Springfield store closed in 1995 and the building was torn down soon after.
 A park now occupies the site.